SherG/tester1/site/content/post/benefits-strength-training.md

 Find out how today.

-Book a [free phone appointment](https://calendly.com/isfny/15min?back=1) with Francisco Villalobos.
+Book a [free phone appointment](https://calendly.com/isfny/15min?back=1) with Francisco Villalobos, owner of Inner Strength Fitness.

+We provide smart strength training for baby boomers at 3 private gyms in Manhattan.
+Or  choose to be trained at your home gym.

 ## What Do Our Clients Say?